 - ROCE = Earnings Before Interest & Taxes (EBIT) ÷ Total Capital Employed

-- Hence, logically ROCE and ROE would be similar if the company did not have any debt.
-But technically, even if the company doesn’t have to pay any interest on the debts but it still has to pay the taxes.
+Hence, logically ROCE and ROE would be similar if the company did not have any debt.
+But technically, even if the company doesn’t have to pay any interest on the debts, it still has to pay the taxes.
 Therefore, ROCE and ROE values would be different.

-- For Example, you cannot compare FMCG companies with Steel companies.
-If you want to compare HUL you can compare it with companies of the same sector, like Godrej Consumers Products.
-We can not compare HUL with Tata Steel.
+For example, you cannot compare FMCG companies with Steel companies.
+If you want to compare HUL you can compare it with companies of the same sector, like Godrej Consumer Products.
+We cannot compare HUL with Tata Steel.